 - The tenant agrees with the landlord to come in at any moment for inspection.
 This is the situation that plays out in many cases when tenants co-exist peacefully with tenants.
 It implies that most issues can be identified easily and rectified on time.

-- When the tenant allows the landlord to enter.
-If the tenant feels okay to allow the landlord to enter the house, a notice will not be required.
+- When the tenant allows the landlord to enter, if the tenant feels okay with allowing the landlord to enter the house, a notice will not be required.
 This can happen anytime if the tenant notes something that requires the attention of the landlord.